Postman Community Code of Conduct

 Terms of Service

-Yes, legalese is boring, but we must protect ourselves—and, by extension, you and your data—against unfriendly folks.
+We must protect ourselves—and, by extension, you and your data—against unfriendly folks.
 Please review our Terms of Service, which describes your (and our) behavior and rights related to content, privacy, and laws.
 The Terms of Service document is an End-User License Agreement between you and Postman, and it governs your use of all versions of Postman.

 For the event-specific version of this document, see Postman Events: Code of Conduct.